Black Randy and the Metrosquad: History

 The band imploded in mid-1982, when their frontman succumbed to drug and alcohol problems, which were evident in chaotic live shows, where songs were hardly sung and Brown tried, to no avail, to salvage the show.
-Black Randy died on November 11, 1988, of complications from AIDS.
-He was portrayed by Chris Pontius in the film What We Do Is Secret, a biopic of Darby Crash.
+Morris died on November 11, 1988, of complications from AIDS.
+Black Randy was portrayed by Chris Pontius in the film What We Do Is Secret, a biopic of Darby Crash.